-Prerequisite: ACCT 231 with a grade of "C" or higher; SMGT 130 with a grade of "C" or higher
+Prerequisite: ACCT 231 and SMGT 130 with a grades of "C" or higher

-Event and Facilities Management
+330 Event and Facilities Management

 The course provides an overview of planning, development, and operation of sport facilities and sport events.
 The course includes methods to measure facility and event performance.